On the Kottwitz conjecture for local shtuka spaces: Introduction

 \subsection{Acknowledgments}

-We are grateful to Peter Scholze for explaining to us much of the machinery that appears in \S3.
-We also thank Laurent Fargues, David Hansen, Martin Olsson, and Yakov Varshavsky for many helpful conversations.
+We are grateful to Peter Scholze for explaining to us some of the material on inertia stacks that appears in \S4.
+We also thank Jean-Fran\c{c}ois Dat, Laurent Fargues, Martin Olsson, Jack Thorne, and Yakov Varshavsky for many helpful conversations.
+Additionally, DH is grateful to Marie-France Vign\'eras for sharing a scanned copy of her book \cite{VignerasBook}.
+Finally, we are very grateful to the referee for their detailed comments and feedback on earlier versions of this paper.